-Please handle the equipment carefully and follow the instructions strictly when dealing with any dangerous materials.
-Be careful when sitting on the black wheeled stool as the base is designed in such a manner that it is very easy to slip out from under you and may cause a fall.

-Do not prop the door open with any object (a chair or a garbage can) as it may block the door in case of emergency.
-If there is fire emergency, all students must follow the instructor's order or superintendent's announcement and get out of the building quickly.
-No pets are allowed in classrooms/laboratories, with the exception of guide/working dogs required for special needs or teaching purposes.
+- Do not load back bags or hard objects (and your shoes) on the plinth.
+Do not sit on either end of the plinth (you can sit only on the middle section).
+The capacity of the plinth is for one person only. - Be cautious when sitting down on the rolling stools, as they can easily slide out from underneath you and cause a fall. - No food or drink is allowed in the labs. - Do not leave any items (like water bottles, Kleenex boxes, back packs) on the windowsill as this may disturb the moving electric blinds and result in damage to the blinds. - Do not prop the door open with any object (e.g., a chair or a garbage can) as it may block the door in case of emergency.
+If there is fire emergency, all students must follow the instructor's order or superintendent's announcement and get out of the building quickly. - No pets are allowed in classrooms / laboratories, with the exception of guide / working dogs required for special needs or teaching purposes.
+In-line skates may not be worn inside any University of Toronto building.

+II.
 Equipment and Supplies

-All the equipment and supplies in the laboratory must be used under supervision of/or permission by academic leads, lab instructors, teaching assistants, or student monitors.
+All the equipment and supplies in the clinical skills lab must be used under supervision of / or permission by academic leads, lab instructors, teaching assistants, or student monitors.
 No equipment is allowed to be taken out of the laboratories without permission.